Laura Fuentes

 Other Epic Pumpkin Recipes

 Want more pumpkin goodness?
-I’ve got just the recipes you’re looking for below.
+Make these iced pumpkin cookies, these pumpkin scones, and these pumpkin spice pancakes.
 Each of them uses 1 cup or less of pumpkin puree, which is exactly the amount you’ll have leftover from these cookies.
-Love when that happens!

 Pumpkin Oatmeal Cookies with Pecans